-The concept behind the ‘Network Effect’ is essentially this: the more people that use your service or product, the more valuable it becomes, especially if these users have some sort of connection (think social media platforms).
+The ‘Network Effect’ concept is essentially this: the more people who use your service or product, the more valuable it becomes, especially if these users have some sort of connection (think social media platforms).
 There are three types of network effects that can increase the value of your product or service, and we’ve explored these along with some popular examples below.

 Direct Network Effect is the most common of the three and is where an increase in users or customers leads to a direct increase in the value of the service or product for others.